-When it comes to moving to Miami, most people have to ponder on whether city living is better than suburban living.
+When it comes to moving to Miami or Orlando, most people have to ponder on whether city living is better than suburban living.
 The answer usually depends on the amount of money you would be willing to spend, but that is not all.
 You also need to determine what amenities in an area are important to you.

 Planning a move requires that you do your due diligence to make the move as easy as possible, including looking up an apartment finding services reputation through online resources, just like UMoveFree reviews.
 In order to help you decide on the perfect area for you and your family, here is a list of the good and bad of both city and suburban living.